12 Amazing Facts about Sanctuary of Truth, Pattaya You Want to Know Before You Go

 Sanctuary of Truth, hands down is the most majestic structure that Pattaya has to offer.
 Pattaya indeed surprised me, not totally in a pleasant way mainly due to my own ignorance.
 Why on earth didn’t I know earlier that Pattaya’s biggest attraction is actually the vast number of prostitutes and lady boys on the streets?
 Seeing tours to Pattaya are considerably popular and its beach position in close proximity to Bangkok, I planned a self exploring trip to Pattaya in Thailand.
-On top of my list of places to visit, is the Sanctuary of Truth, which is truly a stunning site and fairly easy to get to from Pattaya city center.
+On top of my list of places to visit, is the Sanctuary of Truth, which is truly a stunning site and fairly easy to get to from Pattaya city centre.

 12 amazing facts about Sanctuary of Truth: